 January 2018 – No Meeting

-The Portage County Land Bank is currently reviewing and updating its policies for approval at the annual meeting in April.
+The Portage County Land Bank is currently reviewing and updating its policies.